-Once you log in, you will be taken to a landing page.
-This page will have instructions on the left sidebar and your assigned proposals to review on the right side.
-To begin reviewing pre-proposals, click the green "Review" button next to a proposal to open that submission.
+Once you log in, you will be taken to a landing page that shows the title of the submission.

-4. Viewing Your Assigned Submissions:
+To begin reviewing pre-proposals, click on the name of proposal to open that submission.

-Note: Each judge will be assigned to review a subset of pre-proposals (approximately 8) in their assigned social impact track.
+Note: Each judge will be assigned to review a subset of pre-proposals (up to 8) in their assigned social impact track.